cmc-aau/biocloud-docs-old/docs/guides/webportal/apps/virtualdesktop.md

 You can now start running anything you want, browse the Applications menu at the top left to find and launch your software.

+???+ info "Closing the window"
+    If you close the window or browser tab while something is running, it will continue to run in the background.
+You can always reconnect to it by clicking the **Launch Virtual Desktop** button again.

 ## Stopping the app
 When you are done with your work, it's important to stop the app to free up resources for other users.
 You can do that by either clicking **Log Out** inside the virtual desktop in the top right corner: